 Our school mission statement ‘Aspire • Believe • Contribute • Achieve’ embodies our attitude and intentions towards the importance of the development of all aspects of the Personal Development (PD) curriculum.
 The Personal Development Curriculum at Peacehaven Community School covers the following areas:

 Careers and Living in the Wider World Education

 As well as supporting them with their academic progress, the mentor will be providing them with the opportunities that will allow them to thrive and lead happy, successful, and healthy lives and support them to contribute positively to the wider community.
-They will meet for a timetabled lesson every Thursday and follow a bespoke PD program which supports their understanding and application of the FBV’s as well as their Mental Health and Wellbeing.
+They will meet for a timetabled lesson every day and follow a bespoke PD program which supports their understanding and application of the FBV’s as well as their Mental Health and Wellbeing.
 Students are encouraged to meet up with their mentors on an ad hoc basis, should they have any safeguarding or wellbeing concerns or worries.

-The information provided and the nature of the delivery will allow students to make informed decisions about their well-being, relationships, and health.
+The information provided and the nature of the delivery of the PD programme will allow students to make informed decisions about their well-being, relationships, and health.
 PD helps students develop knowledge, skills, and attributes they need to keep themselves healthy and safe whilst preparing for life and work in modern Britain.

-The delivery of our Careers Education Information and Guidance programme (CEIAG) throughout PD lessons and the wider school curriculum, as well as through their PSHE lessons, encourages students to aspire and value lifelong learning and develop key employability and enterprise skills in accordance with the recommended Gatsby Benchmarks.
+The delivery of our Careers Education Information and Guidance programme (CEIAG) throughout PD lessons and the wider school curriculum, as well as through their PSHE lessons, encourages students to aspire and value lifelong learning and develop key employability and enterprise skills in accordance with the recommended Gatsby

 They will explore the complex and sometimes conflicting range of values and attitudes they encounter now and in the future.